Hoi An babysitter support for long sightseeing days

 1) How many hours should we plan for a long sightseeing day?

-Plan for the “pressure points”: nap window, late afternoon fatigue, and dinner/bedtime.
+Plan around the pressure points: nap window, late afternoon fatigue, and dinner or bedtime.
 If your day can shift, share a time range and your latest return time.

 2) Can we ask for a sitter who follows a strict routine?